1. What is Targeted Probe and Educate (TPE)?

 Providers who result in a minor error rate will not move on to the next round of TPE.
 Providers who result in a moderate or major error rate will move on to the next round and will receive additional education.

-There is a 45 day break between each probe round, giving providers time to implement any changes they feel are necessary after education.
+There is a 45 day break between each probe round; giving providers time to implement any changes they feel are necessary after education.

-How do providers get selected for TPE?
+2. How do providers get selected for TPE?

-What notification will providers receive?
+3. What notification will providers receive?

 Novitas will notify providers who have been selected for review with an initial notification letter which will include the topic being reviewed, the reasons for selection which will be supported by data analysis, and the process of review.
-The nurse reviewer will also call the provider to establish a contact person, introduce their self and provide initial education and information.
+The nurse reviewer and/or education specialist will also call the provider to establish a contact person, introduce their self and provide initial education and information.

-How will the provider get the Additional Documentation Requests (ADRs)?
+4. How will the provider get the Additional Documentation Requests (ADRs)?

-providers may also print / view the ADRs in FISS.
+Part A providers may also print / view the ADRs in FISS.

-Access the claim Summary Inquiry Screen in FISS (selection 12 on the Inquiry Menu) type a Provider Number or Medicare Beneficiary ID Number and press enter.
-If the Status / Location is S B6000-B6001 there is an ADR on this claim.
+Access the Claim Summary Inquiry Screen in FISS (selection 12 on the Inquiry Menu) type a Provider Number or Medicare Beneficiary ID Number and press enter.
+If the Status / Location is 'S B6001' there is an ADR available on this claim.

-Type the selection code “S” in the left hand column of the screen in the SEL field.
-Press Enter.
+Type the selection code “S” in the left hand column of the screen in the 'SEL' field.
+Press 'Enter'.
 Go to page 06, hit PF8 to view / print the ADR.
 Submit the printed ADR letter along with the documentation.

-How do providers change the address in the standard system (FISS / MCS)?
+5. How do providers change the address in the standard system (FISS / MCS)?

 Providers may change the address listed in FISS / MCS by filling out a CMS-855 Form.

-Click on the link for step by step assistance filling out the
+Click on the link for step by step assistance filling out the CMS-855

 You may also contact Customer Contact Center for assistance:

-JL Provider Contact Center 1-8877-235-8073
+JL Provider Contact Center 1-877-235-8073

 JH Provider Contact Center 1-855-252-8782

-How do providers prepare documentation for submission?
+6. How do providers prepare documentation for submission?

 The Initial Notification Letter includes a documentation checklist to help providers prepare documentation for submission.
 The documentation checklist can also be found on the Novitas website under Medical Review, Targeted Probe and Educate.
 The ADR also lists the required documentation.

-) (Part B:
+) (Part B